pesu-dev/auth-link-portal/README.md

 [![Issues](https://img.shields.io/github/issues/pesu-dev/auth-link-portal)](https://github.com/pesu-dev/auth-link-portal/issues)
 [![Project Board](https://img.shields.io/badge/project-board-blue)](https://github.com/orgs/pesu-dev/projects/4/views/11)

 This is a website that handles verification of the students joining PESU Discord Server, by authenticating them using Discord OAuth thus providing access to the rest of the server.
+This project is currently, actively maintained and updated.

 The bot is built with security and privacy in mind, ensuring safe and effective community management while maintaining user confidentiality.